gregpalmr/alluxio-on-emr/README.md

      ssh -i ./alluxio_emr_id_rsa hadoop@<master node public ip>

 ## Step 7.
 Access Alluxio and Presto Web UIs

+Note: You may have to modify the AWS Security Group that is associated with your EMR master node to allow access to the Alluxio and Presto Web UIs.
+Add ingress rules that allow access to ports 19995 and 8889 to your workstation or laptop computer.

 Using the public IP address displayed in Step 5 above, access the Alluxio Web UI at: